Some people might have you told you that you aren't supposed to prune during the winter.

 Either while you prune or when you finish pruning, gather up your cut material and dispose of it in your debris bin.
 A few helpful tools might be a rake or a pitchfork and your tarp.
 If you have one, a blower can be used to clean up the smaller pieces giving your walkways a professional clean look.

 A fun, unique idea might be to use larger branches or other pieces as yard art or edging.

-- Winter Pruning: 7 Best Garden Tools For Your Winter Pruning Needs
+- 7 Best Garden Tools For Your Winter Pruning Needs

 - Ep.
 9: Fall Pruning Do's and Don'ts